Nitrooos/Nitrooos.github.io/_authors/en/nitrooos.md

 players in banking sector
 * creating from scratch a set of desktop applications in OpenFin environment, one communicating with each other, for a big trading company
+* supporting furter development of web application for statistical analysis of medical data

 Currently I'm a Senior Fullstack Superhero keeping an eye on code cleaningness as a contractor of [STX Next](https://stxnext.com){:target="_blank"}.
 My full